Babysitting is a fun job that’s easy to break into. But, the fact is you could be making a lot more money as a nanny.

 I believe that any babysitter should be CPR & First Aid certified.
 However, many are not.

 In most people’s opinions – including mine – a nanny MUST be CPR & First Aid certified.
 Why?
 Unlike most babysitters, a nanny is with children all day, everyday.
-A lot can go wrong in that time.
 You need to have the training to keep the children safe in your care.

 Do you need a college education to be a nanny?